jeanshanchik/KVKRepo/Git Collaboration Files/PullRequests.md

 What is a pull request?
 Let's suppose you've just forked a repository and you've gone ahead and added a feature or made some changes.
 If you need a refresher on forking, take a look [here](https://github.com/jeanshanchik/KVKRepo/blob/master/Git%20Collaboration%20Files/ForkingvsCloning.md).
 You now want those changes to be made to the original repository.
 A pull request is simply an ask to accept your changes to the original repository.

-So, you've committed your changes, and you've pushed them to your fork.
-To create a pull request:

 ### Steps

+Let's say you're ready to make changes after you've done your forking and cloning, and you're ready to submit a pull request:

 1. Navigate to the original repository that you created your fork from.